SomneelSaha2004/Furious5/README.md

 - `npm run dev` - Start development server with hot reloading
 - `npm run build` - Produce production bundles for the client and server
 - `npm run start` - Run the bundled server (serves both API and client)

+For design-token or motion tweaks, use `npm run dev` so Vite and the Express proxy hot-reload both the React client and socket server.

 ## 🛳️ Deployment